pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** What happens next?

 * **Your Answer:**
+There is a check to see if the username is uniquie.
+Password is checked if it is correct agaist a database.

 ---

 - [ ] Imagine that as a user, you are now logging back into that same website.

 * **Question:** How does the website verify that you are indeed the same user?

 * **Your Answer:**
+It checks the user information, such as the username.

 ---